“Give it all back to St. Albans!”

 *

 18. NO. 37 MAIN STREET: Approximately 14,700 square feet of land with two-and one-half-story frame two family dwelling having six rooms to each family, electricity, toilets.
-(Purchased by Alton Leadbetter for $725 – Former G. W. Furbush Store Building)
+(Purchased by Alton Leadbetter for $725) – Former G. W. Furbush Store Building originally located on the island.

 19. NO. 32 MAIN STREET: Approximately 21,000 square feet of land with one and one-half story frame cottage having five rooms, also large barn.
-(Purchased by Asa Ladd for $450 – Former Caroline Prescott House & Lot)
+(Purchased by Asa Ladd for $450) – Former Caroline Prescott House & Lot; purchased by Henry C. Fuller and sold to American Woolen Company in 1918 by his widow Mary (Linn) Fuller.

 Main Street Lots #18 & # 19 from the Great Auction of 1932 Flyer